withastro/astro/.changeset/twelve-fishes-fail.md

 '@astrojs/node': minor
 ---

-Automatically set immutable cache headers for assets served from the `/_astro` directory
+Automatically sets immutable cache headers for assets served from the `/_astro` directory.